haderceron/fhir-parser/README.md

 # SimpleFhirProxy

-The SimpleFhirProxy is a simple FHIR proxy that allows users to create FHIR resources in a Cloud Healthcare API FHIR store.
+The SimpleFhirProxy is a simple FHIR proxy that allows users to perform transformations in FHIR resources before to be created in a Cloud Healthcare API FHIR store.
+This doen`t pretend to be a fully fhir proxy implementation, it provides a simple example about a possible implementation using Cloud Run, Java and HAPI Fhir to achieve it.
+Future work and refinement could include PostProcessing for GET FHIR Resoruces, and other types of transformations (p.e Adapt to a different FHIR versions).

 ## Prerequisites